-Introduction4 1.
-ASSUMPTIONS FOR TEACHING GUIDELINES FOR DIGITAL ENTREPRENEURSHIP 1.1.
-The role of the higher education institution in the field of digital entrepreneurship 6 1.2.
-Creation, functioning and development of digital entrepreneurship content: suggestions for training course design 1.3.
-The newly acquired key skills in digital entrepreneurship training course11 1.4.
-Teaching in the direction of practical implementation of the triad "digital literacy- digital mobility-digital commercial competence"14 1.5.
-The future of digital generation and the change of business models through the lens of a chain type: "digital thinking-digital identification-digital self-development-digital initiatives-digital maturity-digital society"19 2.
-INTERACTIVE DIGITAL TEACHING METHODS 2.1.
-What is a digital learning method from the pedagogical point of view?25 2.2.
-Which are the most useful methods?27 2.3.
-Focus on "Web platform and Webinars (online or virtual seminars)", "MOOCs" and "Business Games and Simulations" 3.
-CURRICULUM UPDATE MECHANISM 3.1.
-Purpose and main principles of the curriculum34 3.2.
-Construction of the curriculum update system35 3.3.
-How the curriculum update mechanism works 3.4.
-The bottom-up update protocol37 3.5.
-Top-Down Update Protocol 3.6.
-What products will be made and how39 4.
-BEST-PRACTICES OF TEACHING DIGITAL ENTREPRENEURSHIP IN THE FOURTH INDUSTRIAL REVOLUTION 4.1.
-Best Practices via Video-Conferencing & Webinars41 4.2.
-Best Practices via MOOCs45 5.
-THE IMPLICATIONS OF DIGITAL ENTREPRENEURSHIP ON ORGANIZATIONS, COMPANIES AND INDUSTRIES 5.1.
-The role of the business model52 5.2.
-The impact of digitalization on the corporate world GLOSSARY REFERENCES List of figures List of tables74
+Introduction 4 THE ROLE OF THE HIGHER EDUCATION INSTITUTION IN THE FIELD OF DIGITAL ENTREPRENEURSHIP: AN EUROPEAN OVERVIEW 6 2.
+THE CREATION, FUNCTIONING AND DEVELOPMENT OF DIGITAL ENTREPRENEURSHIP CONTENT: SUGGESTIONS FOR TRAINING COURSE DESIGN 9 3.
+THE NEWLY ACQUIRED KEY SKILLS IN DIGITAL ENTREPRENEURSHIP TRAINING COURSI E 13 3.1.
+Teaching in the direction of practical implementation of the triad "digital literacy digital mobility-digital commercial competence" 3.2.
+The future of digital generation and the change of business models through the long of a chain type: "digital thinking-digital identification-digital self-development-digital initiatives-digital maturity-digital society" al 4.
+INTERACTIVE DIGITAL TEACHING METHODS 27 4.1.
+What is a digital learning method from the pedagogical point of view?
+27 4.2.
+Which are the most useful methods?
+29 4.3.
+Focus on "Web platform and Webinars (online or virtual seminars)", "MOOCs" ar "Business Games and Simulations" 5.
+CURRICULUM UPDATE MECHANISM 36 5.1.
+Purpose and main principles of the curriculum 36 5.2.
+Construction of the curriculum update system 37 5.3.
+How the curriculum update mechanism works 38 5.4.
+Top-Down Update Protocol (TUP) 40 5.5.
+What products will be made and how 41 6.
+BEST-PRACTICES OF TEACHING DIGITAL ENTREPRENEURSHIP IN THE FOURTH INDUST REVOLUTION 6.1.
+Best Practices via Video-Conferencing & Webinars 43 6.2.
+Best Practices via MOOCs 47 7.
+THE IMPLICATIONS OF DIGITAL ENTREPRENEURSHIP ON ORGANIZATIONS, COMPANII AND INDUSTRIES 7.1.
+The role of the business model 53 7.2.
+The impact of digitalization on the corporate world 54 GLOSSARY 63 REFERENCES 65 List of figures 75 List of tables 76